Privacy & cookies policy

 10. Your legal rights

-If you wish to exercise any of these rights, please contact enquiries@continuum.partners.
+If you wish to exercise any of these rights, please email enquiries@continuum.partners or write to Continuum at FAO: Karen Harte, Becket House, 36 Old Jewry,

 No fee usually required